-Reviewed & updated with class teachers: June 2021 The staff at Alfriston School believe that:
+Reviewed & updated with class teachers: January 2024

+The staff at Alfriston School believe that:

-- Marking should always be related to what children are learning to do (the learning intention and the success ladder). - Marking should show children clearly how well they are doing and what learning they are to do, and how they could do better ('be constructive'). - Marking should encourage children to want to learn, to want to do better, and to set targets for themselves ('be positive'). - Marking should help children know and recognise the purpose of the success criteria or success ladder. - Marking should be related to how an individual child learns. - Marking should help the teacher to evaluate past teaching, plan future teaching, and set or revise targets. - Children should understand and take part in assessment and marking/feedback. - Marking should also regularly set standards for such matters as literacy (including spelling) and the layout and presentation of written work (non-negotiables). - We learn in different ways by seeing, by hearing, by doing, by intuition, by repetition and each individual (including teachers) has her or his own approaches to learning.
-Marking should help children to use the ways that suit them as well as expanding their repertoire of ways to learn.
+- Marking should always be related to what children are learning to do (the WALT "We are learning to..." and the success criteria). - Marking should show children clearly how well they are doing and what learning they are to do, and how they could do better ('be constructive'). - Marking should encourage children to want to learn, to want to do better, and to set targets for themselves ('be positive'). - Marking should help children know and recognise the purpose of the success criteria. - Marking should be related to how an individual child learns. - Marking should help the teacher to evaluate past teaching, plan future teaching, and set or revise targets. - Children should understand and take part in assessment and marking/feedback. - Marking should also address the expected standards for the presentation of work (non-negotiables).